KerryDRX/ENGG1340_Group66/README.md

 Our system can change the amount of money of all records if users provide the exchange rate.
 We also give users some commonly used exchange rates based on Hong Kong users for reference.
 Once the amount changes, it will not be restored.
 ## Input and Output Specifications:
 ### Input:
 All inputs should strictly follow the rules that our output guidance messages provide.
+Users must follow the guidance to input record(s) at first on entering the system, and users **should not delete all the records** afterward.

 All multiple-choice questions with given options must be **only** inputted with the **given number** (e.g. Users **should not** input "*3*" or "*2.
 Expenditure*" if the above output message is "*Please indicate whether it is income or expenditure.
 1. Income 2.
 Expenditure*").

-When users input the amount of money of a record, the number (variable type: double) **should not be too large** (less than 100 billion).
+When users input the amount of money of a record or the budget, the number (variable type: double) **should be** larger than 0 and smaller than 10 billion.

 When editing or deleting records, users **should not** input any number that **beyond** the serial numbers shown(output) in the table above.